robinvandenbogaard/wf-boot-pgsql/README.md

 Added a `persistence.xml` referencing a datasource defined in the `datasource.cli` jboss CLI script.
 In the `pom.xml` we configure the cli script to be run and we setup wildfly to be able to communicate with jpa.

+## Writing an integration test

+Start the database and run `mvn verify`.
+It will run the test `MicroProfileConfigEndpointIT.java`

+The tests cannot be started from the IDE.
+The test needs a running database.